 It was a quick rest stop.
 Sitting by the well, Jesus waits as His disciples run into town to find lunch.
 That’s when she arrives.
 A woman from the nearby town has come to draw water.
 At this time of day, in this heat, most avoid the well.
 But, for this woman, she prefers it this way.
 Quiet.
 Alone.
 No one to condemn and no one around to judge.
 You see, she is well known around town – but not in a good way.
 Her reputation and her story are full of shame.

 Pretty soon we discover that this woman is thirsty, but not just for water – something more.
 Deep down she feels empty, unsatisfied.
 We learn that she’s been searching for satisfaction in others – in relationships.
-Over and over again, she’s tried to find what she believes will satisfy her heart and soul – but it’s all turned up empty.
-Her story is full of broken dreams and shattered hopes, baggage and pain.
+Over and over again, she’s tried to find what she believes will satisfy her heart and soul – but it all turns up empty.
+Her story is full of broken dreams and shattered hopes, baggage, and pain.